MicrosoftDocs/powerquery-docs/powerquery-docs/add-index-column.md

 # Add an index column

+The Index column adds a new column to the table with explicit position values and is usually created to support other transformation patterns

 ![Add index column buttons in Add column tab](images/me-add-index-column-icon.png)

 The *add an index column* operation adds a new column named **Index** to the table with explicit position values.